zextras/tech-doc/source/carbonio/migration/migration-from-other.rst

 Step 1-2, Distribution Lists
 ----------------------------

-To import Distribution lists, you need to export them in a CSV file, called :file:`dl_provisioning.csv`, that has this format::
+To import |dl|\s, you need to export them in a CSV file, called :file:`dl_provisioning.csv`, that has this format::

   distibution_list1@example.io,Description1,Name1,email_1@example.io,email_2@example.io,